-2017 ALASKA STATE POETRY OUT LOUD FINALISTS ANNOUNCED
+2017 ALASKA STATE POETRY OUT LOUD CHAMPION ANNOUNCED

 Poetry Out Loud is a program that encourages high school students to learn about great poetry through memorization, performance, and competition.
 In the 2016-2017 school year, Poetry Out Loud celebrates its twelfth anniversary, reaching millions of students from more than 7,300 schools nationwide.

 Isabella Weiss emerged as the Alaska State Poetry Out Loud Champion from a state finalist field of 10 students, including Elisa Larson of Petersburg High School, Madeline Andriesen of Haines High School, Amanda Davison of ElimAniguiin School, Elissa Koyuk of Juneau-Douglas High School, MoriyahLorentzen of Tanalian School in Port Alsworth, Sarah Price of North Pole High School, Ashelyn Rude of Glenallen School, Juan Sarmiento of Homer High School, and Jania Tumey of West Anchorage High School.